sta/websocket-sharp/README.md

 }
 ```

-And if you would like to check the **Origin header**, **Cookies**, or both included in each WebSocket connection request, you should set each validation with your `WebSocketBehavior`, for example, using the `AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, like the following.
+And if you would like to validate the **Origin header**, **Cookies**, or both included in each WebSocket connection request, you should set each validation with your `WebSocketBehavior`, for example, using the `AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, like the following.

 ```cs
 wssv.AddWebSocketService<Chat> (